Get a full PDF version of this chart with top nine B2B eCommerce platforms compared against fifteen key capabilities

 Dunlop

 Dunlop Protective Footwear designs, develops, and manufactures footwear for industrial environments.
 To scale its business, Dunlop made the natural decision to expand online.
-With a robust B2B eCommerce solution as a foundation, Dunlop digitized its sales channels, increasing conversion rate by 40% and average order value by 10%.
+With a robust B2B eCommerce foundation, Dunlop digitized its sales channels, increasing conversion rate by 40% and average order value by 10%.

 What makes Dunlop’s eCommerce site successful: